msftcangoblowm/drain-swamp/README.rst

 Code within ``Makefile`` or ``igor.py`` needs to brought under control.
 Like a cancer, waiting to be exploited, less is more.

-Ideally cut out in its entirely; preferably, as much as reasonable.
+Ideally, cut out entirely or as much as is reasonable.

 File formats -- supported